How to apply for child support within New Zealand

 Do I have to apply for child support if I'm not living with the other parent?

 If you are the parent with day-to-day care of a child (the "eligible custodian") and you are a beneficiary, then you must apply for child support.
 Your application for child support is made automatically when you apply for a benefit.

 If you're not a beneficiary, then there's no obligation to apply for child support.
-If you wish to apply, you should contact the Child Support Agency on freephone 0800 221 221.
+If you wish to apply, you should contact the Child Support Agency.
 Applications are to be made to the Agency on an approved form and must be accompanied by the appropriate documents, including proof that the other party (the "liable parent") is in fact a parent of the child.